 The BYU Organ Workshop will help you develop your own organ-playing proficiency as well as acquire key pedagogical skills for teaching.
 Study with faculty members who are capable and talented organists with years of experience.
 Smaller classes will give you personalized attention and hands-on instruction and practice.

-Three workshop highlights give participants inspiring evenings to remember—a workshop Hymn Sing, an organ recital, and a behind-the-scenes visit to the organs at the world-renowned Tabernacle at Temple Square and Conference Center in Salt Lake City.
+Three workshop highlights give participants inspiring evenings to remember—a workshop Hymn Sing, an organ recital, and a field trip to Salt Lake City.

 Brigham Young University is located in Provo, Utah, a city of 118,000 located 45 miles south of Salt Lake City.
 Provo sits 4,560 feet above sea level and rests between the 23-mile-long Utah Lake